theophile-gousselot/linear_code_extraction/functional_simulation/scripts/README.md

 ### Cycling overhead
-To simulate the execution of a set of benchmarks with a variety of latency detection:
+To simulate the execution of a set of codes with a variety of latency detection:
 For ASM countermeasure :
 ``` bash
  ./launch_sim_overhead.sh -r "0 2" -f "hello-world" -b "25" -p -n "lce_overhead_2.log"